 DON’T FORGET YOUR SAFETY GLASSES!
 This is the part in the process where you are almost guaranteed to get glass in your eyes if you don’t wear the proper protection.

-With your glass piece placed flat on the grinder service, turn your grinder on and smoothly move your glass piece back and forth until you grind down to your pattern line.
+With your glass piece placed flat on the grinder surface, turn your grinder on and smoothly move your glass piece back and forth until you grind down to your pattern line.
 The pressure you’ll need to apply will depend on how new your grinder bit is.
 If this is your very first time using the grinder, you won’t need to press hard!

 It’s best to grind a little off at a time vs grinding too much and having to cut a new piece of glass.
 With this method you want your pieces to fit together as perfectly as possible.